 improved version of the original M16.

 mm standard NATO round.
-This assault rifle had heavier barrel and
+This assault rifle has a heavier barrel and

 deflector.
 The M16A2 has been adopted by the US Army in

 1982 and by the US Marine Corps in 1983.
-Soon it became the general
+Soon it became the standard-issue rifle.

 improved version, fitted with Picatinny-type rail instead

 of the carrying handle, which accepts a variety of scopes.
-A
+It comes

-detachable carrying handle can still be installed.
-Weapon's trigger
+detachable carrying handle with built-in sights Weapon's trigger

-mechanism has a semi- and full-auto modes only;
+mechanism has a semi- and full-auto modes only.
+Only a relatively

 similar to the M16A3, however has a three-round burst mode instead of